ChilliCream/graphql-platform/README.md

 Moreover, we bound a resolver to the field that returns a fixed value _world_.
 A resolver is basically a function that resolves the data for the specified field.

-In order to serve up queries agains our schema lets make it executable:
+In order to serve up queries against our schema lets make it executable:

 ```csharp
 var executer = schema.MakeExecutable();